mapenzisupaki/hakikihub/README.md

 This folder is the active isolated project.
 It preserves the provided static layouts and layers local API behavior around them.

-For the civic integrity expansion PRD, investor pitch, implementation direction, and future roadmap, see [PROJECT DOCUMENTATION.md](./PROJECT%20DOCUMENTATION.md).

 ## Live Deployment

 - [Live Render](https://hakikihub.onrender.com)